umd-lhcb/rpi.burnin/README.md

 client.

 # Acknowledgement
-The author of this library is Rohan Rajagopalan.
+The author of part of this library is Rohan Rajagopalan.